ch570512/Qlockwork/Readme.md

 ### Modes:
 ```
-Time:                               The default mode of the clock.
-Shows the actual time. :)
+Time:                               The default mode.
+It shows the actual time. :)
 Display AM/PM:                      Indicates whether it is AM or PM.
 Seconds:                            Shows the seconds.
 Weekday:                            Shows the weekday in local language.